haniffalab/strapi-api/README.md

 # Cherita Strapi API

 A backend API powered by [Strapi](https://strapi.io/), designed to manage and serve content within the Cherita infrastructure.
-It provides structured data storage, API endpoints, and authentication for applications consuming Cherita's data.
+It provides structured data storage, API endpoints, and authentication for applications consuming data.

 ## Installation
 To install dependencies, run: